iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Conjugate Gradient Convergence Statmemt of Results.md

 * Exact Numerics: [[Exact Conjugate Gradient Convergence]]
 * Floating Numerics: [[Floats Conjugate Gradient Convergence]]

 Results are referenced with professor Greenbaum's work on this topic.

 ---
 ### **Exact Arithmatic**

+Assuming exact arithematic, then the algorithm terminates whenver the Krylov Subspace stop expanding.
+Equaling to the grade of a krylov subapce.
+For any initial guess $x_0$, the algorithm:

+> Conjugate Gradient terminates at most $n$ iterations where $n$ is the number of rows and columns of the matrix A.

-The relative error measured via the energy norm of the PSD matrix would be:
+Next, we assume that the matrix $A$ is exceeding huge, and we wish to bound the relative error measured via the energy norm of the PSD matrix, then it would be:

 > $$
 > \frac{\Vert  e^{(k)}\Vert_A}{